nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 - STARTTIME/ENDTIME

- Day can be in full or shorthand form (i.e. Wednesday, Wed or wed) Date in DD.MM.YYYY or D.M.YYYY format (i.e. 07.09.2016 or 7.9.2016) Time in 24 hr format HH:MM or H:MM (i.e. 08:00, 8:00)
+ Day can be in full or shorthand form (i.e. Wednesday, Wed or wed).
+ Date in DD.MM.YYYY or D.M.YYYY format (i.e. 07.09.2016 or 7.9.2016).
+ Time in 24 hr format HH:MM or H:MM (i.e. 08:00, 8:00)

 - TAG – you can include any number of tags (including 0)